apache/cordova-docs/STYLESHEET.md

   include either, remove spaces around the dashes (punctuate fragments outside of paren's).
 (Punctuate full sentences inside of parens.)

+* This Guide or section, not this document, page, or anything else

 ## Usage

 * "User" may refer to the end user, not to the application's